Sri Lanka batting collapse hands England shock victory

 With the last eight wickets falling in just over an hour after the tea interval, it left England victorious by an innings and 14 runs.

 It was an amazing end to a day's play that had begun with few supporters in the stands and even fewer expectations that the game would end in anything but a draw.

 For the fourth day out of five, no play was possible during the morning as rain meant the covers remained in place until four hours after the scheduled start time of 1100 BST, a delay that appeared to have killed the game as a contest.

 When the players did take to the field it was initially for only 12 balls - long enough for Bell to add five runs to his overnight score of 98 and reach his 13th Test century - before England's declaration brought them off again.

-Because of the time eaten up by the weather, and with England's four-man attack one short because of James Anderson's side strain, the remaining 50 permitted overs were expected to produce a period of tame cricket during which England would give their fit bowlers practice time in the middle.
+Because of the time eaten up by the weather, and with England's four-man attack one short because of the remaining 50 permitted overs were expected to produce a period of tame cricket during which England would give their fit bowlers practice time in the middle.